Pirates of the Caribbean (attraction): Modifications

 To coincide with the release of the 2011 film Pirates of the Caribbean: On Stranger Tides, a projection of Captain Blackbeard from the film (portrayed by original actor Ian McShane) temporarily replaced the 2006 waterfall mist projection of Davy Jones in both the Disneyland and Magic Kingdom versions of the ride, beginning on May 20, 2011.

-In late 2012, projections of mermaids swimming alongside the boats and a mermaid skeleton were added to the ride at Disney World.
+In late 2012, Disney World added projections of mermaids swimming alongside the boats and a mermaid skeleton while the song "My Jolly Sailor Bold" was played.
 The mermaid projection effect was removed during a refurb in 2015, as it reportedly didn't live up to the designer's expectations.
+Following the 2018 refurbishment, the mermaid enhancement was removed.

 For the 2013 season, new ride vehicles were added to the Magic Kingdom location.

-On April 26, 2017, the Disneyland ride closed during the afternoon to temporarily remove the first Jack Sparrow animatronic hiding behind the dresses, with actor Johnny Depp taking its place, in costume and in character as Jack Sparrow, interacting with guests in real-time live action as they passed by.
-This was part of a promotion for Pirates of the Caribbean: Dead Men Tell No Tales.
+On April 26, 2017, as a promotional event for Pirates of the Caribbean: Dead Men Tell No Tales, one of the Jack Sparrow animatronics were temporarily replaced by a live-action Jack Sparrow portrayed by his film actor Johnny Depp, who surprised and interacted with guests as they passed by.
+That evening, he also greeted a crowd of guests from the balcony at the ride's entrance.

-In June 2017, Disney announced that animatronics of Jack Sparrow would be added to two scenes in the Disneyland Paris version.
-It was also at this time that Disney reincorporated the talking skull at the Magic Kingdom version.
+In the same year, the animatronics of Jack Sparrow were added to two scenes in the Disneyland Paris version.
+It was also at that time that Disney reincorporated the talking skull at the Magic Kingdom version.

-Later that month, Disney announced a change to the auction scene at Disneyland Paris, Disneyland California, and Magic Kingdom, in which the town's women, including the scarlet-clothed redheaded damsel, are auctioned off to the pirates.
+Disney made a change to the auction scene at Disneyland Paris, Disneyland California, and Magic Kingdom, in which the town's women, including the scarlet-clothed redheaded damsel, are auctioned off to the pirates.
 Instead, the new scene depicts the redhead as a pirate helping the auctioneer sell off loot acquired from the townspeople.
 The Disneyland Paris version reopened on July 24, 2017, with the changes, while also incorporating the animatronic of Captain Barbossa and projected images of Davy Jones and Blackbeard.
-The Magic Kingdom version received the new auction scene in March 2018 and Disneyland's version received it in June 2018, after a scheduled refurbishment.
+In 2018, The Magic Kingdom version received the new auction scene in March and Disneyland's version received it in June, after a scheduled refurbishment.

 The June 2018 refurbishment at Disneyland also included three changes to the tunnel scene following the treasure room: the mist waterfall (and Davy Jones/Blackbeard narration) was removed entirely, the original 1967 narration by Paul Frees was reinstated, and a scene was added at the end of the cave, depicting a skeleton transforming into a live pirate as the boat passes by.